-Oakland County Animal Control and Pet Adoption Center, under the leadership of County Executive L. Brooks Patterson, offers housing and medical care to more than 5,000 animals on an annual basis.
+Oakland County Animal Shelter and Pet Adoption Center, under the leadership of County Executive L. Brooks Patterson, offers housing and medical care to more than 5,000 animals on an annual basis.
 It has the best save rate in Michigan among public open-admission shelters whose intakes are greater than 5,000 animals.
 (View our current animal intake statistics).

 - Educating the citizens of Oakland County about responsible pet ownership.

 - Partnering with local 501(c)(3) rescues to help place more animals into loving homes.

 - Participating in 9 Pet Adoption Outreach Centers.
 These offsite outreach centers help to boost adoptions with the creation of satellite outreach centers.
 These centers will feature cats taken from the shelter and available for adoption at the satellite location.

 - The shelter regularly participates in off/onsite adoption events, check out our events page to find out what's coming up!

 - Creation of volunteer roles to help keep our animals social, exercised and happy!
 We are always in need of volunteers.